neelsoumya/dsMiscellaneous/README.md

 ## Introduction

-`dsMiscellaneous` is a set of miscellaneous development tools for use in DataSHIELD.
+`dsMiscellaneous` is a set of miscellaneous development tools and beginner's resources for use in DataSHIELD.

-DataSHIELD is a platform for privacy preserving analysis.
+DataSHIELD is a platform for privacy preserving federated analysis.

 https://github.com/datashield